gitjeff05/jupyterlab-minimalist-image/README.md

 BuildKit is enabled by default in Docker 23+, so no additional flags are needed.

 ## Run

-Suppose you want to work from some directory `/Users/alex/project`.
-To run with that directory mounted to the container, run:

 ```bash
 docker run --rm -it -p 8888:8888 \